3oheme/3oheme.github.com/_posts/2014-05-02-the-last-post-about-the-hamburguer-icon.md

 So here I am, helping you with the final and definitive howto guide about whether you should use the hamburger icon or not.

-#It depends.
+##It depends.
 Do some user testing.
 Every scenario is different.

-It's not the same if you are designing an app or a website, if your target are teenagers or adults, or if you are facebook or just a small and local business.
+It's not the same if you are designing an app or a website, if your target are teenagers or adults, or if you are Facebook or just a small and local business.

 Thanks, and please stop writing AbsoluteTruth™ posts.